 PREAMBLE

-This Association is established as a non-profit, charitable, educational, and religious organization within the meaning of section 501(c) (3) of the Internal Revenue Code.
+This Association is established as a non-profit, public charity within the meaning of section 501(c) (3) of the United States Internal Revenue Code.

 ARTICLE I: NAME

-The name of this organization shall be SAIKAT, and it shall consist of a general body (GB), a governing body, namely its executive committee (EC) and a board of advisors (BOA).
-GB consists of members who are at least 18 years old, believe in Saikat’s objectives described in the Article II and paid annual membership dues.
+The name of this organization shall be SAIKAT, and it shall consist of a general body (GB), a governing body, namely its executive committee (EC), and a board of advisors (BOA).
+GB consists of members who are at least 18 years old, believe in Saikat’s objectives described in the Article II and have paid annual membership dues.

 ARTICLE II: OBJECTIVE

 SAIKAT’s objective is to foster Bengali culture in our adopted homeland.
-The purpose of this organization, located at San Diego, CA, shall be to promote and contribute to the charitable, educational, and religious causes and needs of the Bengalis and/or Indian communities in the United States of America.
+The purpose of this organization, located at San Diego, CA, shall be to promote artistic expression within the Bengali community; work for the preservation and promotion of the traditions, values and lifestyles of Bengali cultures; organize activities and events which promote cultural exchange locally or nationally; and encourage understanding and respect for our Bengali cultural heritages among the youthful members of the group as well as the mainstream population.

-This Association is organized and operated for charitable, educational, and religious purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986.

 No substantial part of the activities of this Association shall consist of carrying on propaganda, or otherwise to influence legislation and the Association shall not participate or intervene (including the publishing or distributing of statements) in any political campaign on behalf of any candidate for public office.

-No part of the net earning of this Association shall ever inure to or for the benefit of or be distributable to its members, trustees, officers or other private persons, except that the Association shall be empowered to pay reasonable out of pocket expenses (unless hired by EC for a particular task), for services rendered for its various activities and to make payments and distribution in furtherance of the exempt purposes for which it was formed.
+No part of the net earnings of this Association shall ever inure to or for the benefit of or be distributable to its members, trustees, officers or other private persons, except that the Association shall be empowered to pay reasonable out of pocket expenses (unless hired by EC for a particular task), for services rendered for its various activities and to make payments and distribution in furtherance of the exempt purposes for which it was formed.

-Notwithstanding any other provisions of these articles, the Association will not carry on any other activities not permitted to be carried on (a) by an organization exempt from Federal Income Tax under section 501(c) (3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue Law) or (b) by an organization, contributions to which are deductible under section 170 (c) (2) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue Law).
+Notwithstanding any other provisions of these articles, the Association will not carry on any other activities not permitted to be carried on (a) by an organization exempt from Federal Income Tax under section 501(c) (3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue Law) or (b) by an organization, contributions to which are deductible under section 170 (c) (2) of the United States Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue Law).

 ARTICLE III: MEMBERSHIP

-Membership in SAIKAT shall be open to any person or institution who believes in the Association’s objective as defined in Article II above, is willing to foster such objective, and will pay the required membership dues.
-Membership shall be for one year commencing on the day of the first event of the year and ending on the day before the first event of the following year.
+Membership in SAIKAT shall be open to any person who believes in the Association’s objective as defined in Article II above, is willing to foster such objective, and will pay the required membership dues.
+Membership shall be for one year commencing on the day of the first event of the calendar year and ending on the day before the first event of the following calendar year.

 ARTICLE IV: EFFECTIVITY DATE